 What responsibilities do you have as a tribal leader?

-Approximately how many members are in the Pokagon Band?
+Approximately how many members are in your tribe?

-What are the criteria to become a member of your band?
+What are the criteria to become a member?

 Is your language still spoken on your homelands?
 If so, what percentage of your people would you estimate are fluent speakers?

-What attractions are available for visitors on your land?
+What other attractions are available for visitors on your land?

-How does the Pokagon Band deal with the United States as a sovereign nation?
+How does your tribe deal with the United States as a sovereign nation?

-What message would you like to share with the youth of your band?
+What message would you like to share with the youth of your community?